canonical/mir/doc/sphinx/how-to/how-to-update-symbols-map.md

    to an existing class)
 2. If not already bumped in this release cycle, bump `MIROIL_VERSION_MINOR` in `src/miroil/CMakeLists.txt`
-3. If not already bumped in this release cycle, bump `MIROIL_ABI` in `src/miroil/CMakeLists.txt`
-4. From the root of the project, run:
+3. From the root of the project, run:
    ```sh
    cmake --build build --target generate-miroil-symbols-map
    ```
-5. Check that your new symbols is in the `symbols.map` file:
+4. Check that your new symbols is in the `symbols.map` file:
    ```sh
    git diff src/miroil/symbols.map
    ```